Homeschooling on the Road

 Building Memories

-We keep journals, take photos, and talk about our experiences — not just as souvenirs, but as records of the learning that takes place every day.
+We keep journals, take photos, and talk about our experiences ā not just as souvenirs, but as records of the learning that takes place every day.
+We will often sit down and just look through pictures together and recount memories.
+This makes us feel a sense of acheivment, especially for Theo.

 Encouraging Independence